 You see, when fiberglass pools came of age about 40 years ago, they had some major drawbacks for various reasons.

 In fact, when it came to their structures (poor choices of resins used) and their aesthetics (white shells), they were quite a flawed product.
 Luckily though, fiberglass pools have advanced light-years in the past 40 years, but notwithstanding, there is still the occasional perception by some consumers that they have a bathtub-like appearance.

-In order to address this 'bathtub' concern, I've listed here the five keys to ensuring that your fiberglass pools looks beautiful, permanent, and aesthetically dynamic—enough so to rival the best concrete pool available on the market today.
+In order to address this "bathtub" concern, I've listed here the five keys to ensuring that your fiberglass pool looks beautiful, permanent, and aesthetically dynamic—enough so to rival the best concrete pool available on the market today.

 5 Ways to Ensure Your Fiberglass Pool Doesn't Look Like a Bathtub